AdvaySingh1/Video-Streaming/readme.md

 - Google Cloud Run: Serverless container platform for hosting.
 - Google Pub Sub for asynchronous messaging and Post endpoint.
 - Next.JS for application development (React Wrapper).
 See [package.json](yt-web-client/package.json) for dependencies.
+- Firebase (backend as a service).
+- Firestore (noSQL cloud databases).

 More on Node...